Harry Truman took on wasteful contractors during World War II and improved Congress’ public image.

 Paris had fallen and Nazi bombs were raining on London.
 The United States was hurtling toward World War II as 1940 drew to a close.
 Despite isolationist efforts to derail President Franklin D. Roosevelt’s plans for mobilization, Congress had approved $10.5 billion for military bases, airplanes, ships, tanks and munitions—a sum larger than the entire federal budget in previous years.
 Most of the president’s party supported the rapid buildup, but one relatively obscure and independent-minded legislator was wary of giving carte blanche to the Roosevelt administration and the defense contractors who were scrambling to get a piece of the action.

-“I have never yet found a contractor who, if not watched, would not leave the Government holding the bag,” said Harry S. Truman, 56, the junior senator from Missouri and a member of the Military Affairs Committee and the Military Subcommittee on Appropriations.
+“I have never yet found a contractor who, if not watched, would not leave the government holding the bag,” said Harry S. Truman, 56, the junior senator from Missouri and a member of the Military Affairs Committee and the Military Subcommittee on Appropriations.
 Truman, a failed haberdasher closely allied with Missouri’s Democratic political boss Tom Pendergast, had done little to distinguish himself during his first six years in office.
 He was starting his second term after a tough reelection campaign in which he had worked to convince voters of his own incorruptibility following Pendergast’s conviction for income tax evasion a few months earlier.
 So as the money for mobilization began to flow and complaints about mismanagement, corruption and favoritism in the defense industry flooded his office, Truman seized the opportunity to prove himself.
 He slid into his battered Dodge and launched a one-man, 10,000-mile cross-country odyssey to investigate the work that was being done and the nation’s readiness for war.

 He was shocked by what he found.
 At Fort Leonard Wood, a new training base under construction in his home state, Truman said he saw lumber and other building materials exposed to rain and snow, “getting ruined.
 And there were men, hundreds of men, just standing around collecting their pay, doing nothing.”
 He discovered similar problems in Florida, Michigan and other states.
 “It was the same everywhere.
 Millions of dollars were being wasted,” he said.
 When he returned to Washington, Truman persuaded Senate leaders to put him in charge of a new committee with authority to investigate the burgeoning war effort.
 Created in March 1941, the Senate Special Committee to Investigate the National Defense Program soon came to be known as the Truman Committee.

-“There is no substitute for facts,” Truman repeatedly told his committee, which turned up thousands of pages of them and reestablished congressional authority as a counterweight to the power of FDR’s White House.
+“There is no substitute for facts,” Truman repeatedly told his committee, which turned up thousands of pages of evidence and reestablished congressional authority as a counterweight to the power of FDR’s White House.
 The panel staged 732 hearings on a wide range of subjects—steelmaking, shipping losses, housing construction, labor shortages, camp construction and other issues—and produced 51 committee reports, each one unanimously approved by Democrats and Republicans on the panel.
 “Senator Truman was known as a pragmatist, and, dare I use the word, a compromiser,” says Katherine A. Scott, assistant historian of the Senate.
 “He was more interested in solving problems than in grandstanding.”
 Truman’s skillful handling of the panel, which managed to be critical of the Roosevelt administration without being malicious, influenced FDR’s decision to tap him as a running mate in 1944—a fateful choice that landed the Missourian in the Oval Office a few months later.

 From the outset, Truman’s sense of history helped establish a positive tone for his investigations.
 He had studied the work of the Joint Committee on the Conduct of the War, a Civil War-era congressional panel.
 That taught him what not to do.
 “I’d read the hearings that those birds had, every damn one of them,” Truman recalled years later, spreading his arms wide to indicate a five-foot-long shelf space.
 The panel, headed by Sen. Benjamin Wade and dominated by Radical Republicans, constantly second-guessed President Lincoln, interfered with military appointments, grilled generals about failed campaigns and created such a muddle that Robert E. Lee famously observed that the committee was worth two divisions to him.